prem-muthedath/timer/README.md

 2. Order the output by collection sizes OR method names;
 3. Render the output in plain view (i.e., simple multi-line text) or in Java Swing grid layout.

-NOTE: You can select your output view and format by editing timer.AllTtests.java.
+NOTE: You can select your output view, format, and order by editing timer.AllTtests.java.

 I have re-used the tests in Beck's book.